 Hurley is the author of God’s War, Infidel, and Rapture, a science-fantasy noir series which earned her the Sydney J. Bounds Award for Best Newcomer and the Kitschy Award for Best Debut Novel.
 She has been a finalist for the Arthur C. Clarke Award, Hugo Award, Nebula Award, the Locus Award and the BSFA Award for Best Novel.
-Her work has also been included on the Tiptree Award Honor List.
-Hurley’s short fiction has appeared in magazines such as Lightspeed, EscapePod, and Strange Horizons, and anthologies such as The Lowest Heaven and Year’s Best SF.
-Her fiction has been translated into Romanian, Swedish, and Russian.
+Additionally, her work has been included on the Tiptree Award Honor List.
+Hurley’s short fiction has appeared in magazines such as Lightspeed, EscapePod, and Strange Horizons, and anthologies such as The Lowest Heaven, The Mammoth Book of SF Stories by Women and Year’s Best SF.
+Her fiction has been translated into Romanian, Swedish, Spanish and Russian.
 She is also a graduate of Clarion West.

 In addition to her writing, Hurley has been a Stollee guest lecturer at Buena Vista University and taught copywriting at the School of Advertising Art.
 Hurley currently lives in Ohio, where she’s cultivating an urban homestead.
 Her latest novel, The Mirror Empire, will be published by Angry Robot Books in August 2014.